Monday, 4 July, 2016

 Funding Body: Irish Research Council

-Dr Dan O'Brien
+Dr Sean O'Brien

-Funding: Irish Research Council
+Funding body: Irish Research Council

 Dr Dolores Resano

-Mentor: Prof Liam Kennedy
+Mentor: Professor Liam Kennedy